Jesús María Marta Lázaro

 While He was in Bethany at the home of Simon the leper, and reclining at the table, there came a woman with an alabaster vial of very costly perfume of pure nard; and she broke the vial and poured it over His head.
 Mark 14:3 (NASB)

 The “while He was in Bethany,” refers back to the time that Jesus was in Bethany and the dinner was served before the Triumphal Entry in John 12:1.
-This means that Mark 14:3 is simply a memory of the events that occurred at dinner before the Triumphal Entry.
+This seems to tell us that Mark 14:3 is simply a memory of the events that occurred at dinner before the Triumphal Entry.

 Mark 14:3-9 recalls the event, apparently to help us understand that it helped motivate Judas to betray Jesus.
 Notice that verse 10 says that Judas then went to the chief priests in order to betray Jesus.